mudzereli/DayzEpochChernarus/README.md

 LIST OF FEATURES TO BE ADDED
 ----------------------------
-- [ ] Tweak AI Unit Loadouts (Weapon Variants)
+- [ ] Tweak AI Unit Loadouts
-- [ ] Add More Vehicles To Sellers (Towing Tractor, Jackal & BDRM2 Color Variants, etc)
+- [ ] Add More Vehicles To Sellers
-- [ ] Forward DNS name to TS and server IP and update TS name
 - [ ] Custom Donator Skins (Packages)
-- [ ] Tweak Death Messages
-- [ ] Small Humanity Gain For Killing AI Bandits
-- [ ] Faster Selling & Buying @ Traders
 - [ ] More Web Stats & Awards (Weekly Stats, Team Stats, Rewards, etc.)
 - [ ] Add Vendor Prices On Website
-- [ ] Configure Gotcha For All Servers

 LIST OF BUG FIXES
 -----------------
+- [x] 02/08 - Fixed Glitch Where 1.0.4 Mission Vehicles Were Not Sellable
+- [x] 02/09 - Fixed Glitch Where Some Vehicles Could Be Repaired W/O Parts
 - [x] 01/27 - Cinder Wall Garages & Doors Now Indestructible
 - [x] 01/27 - Mission Chests should now correctly spawn loot
 - [x] 12/31 - Vehicle Guns should now shoot after exiting a Trader City